LAST REVIEWED Feb 18 2021 13 MIN READ

 The overwhelming advice from financial experts and researchers is to do nothing when faced with global events that impact the market.
-For many people, they say, leaving their money in the retirement accounts and continuing to make contributions as usual is the best course of action.
+For many people, they say, leaving their money in retirement accounts and continuing to make contributions, as usual, is the best course of action.

 Since World War II, there have been 12 bear markets, lasting 14.5 months on average.
 In contrast, your 401(k) is for your retirement.
 A milestone that, for most, is probably longer than a year or so in the future.

 Depending on how old you are and when you plan to retire, your 401(k) is an investment that you’ll be growing over a 20-year, 30-year, or even 40-year period.
 You should match your investments to your future, long-term goals rather than the economic environment.
 If your retirement is coming up sooner than that, it’s common for people to start shifting their portfolio to hold a larger portion of their nest egg in investments that aren’t as likely to be affected ups and downs in the market.

 The Human Interest platform equips customers with technology aimed at reducing reduce the risk of negative effects in a market downturn:

 Automatic investing with diversification: The automated investing service makes investing decisions for you and maintains an optimal strategy even through times that may encourage non-rational, i.e. emotional, decision making.
 See our standard investment lineup here.

 Automatic rebalancing: We offer an algorithm-based automatic rebalancing tool that customers can turn on to help them keep risk in check and can potentially enhance returns.
 This tool automates the periodic buying and selling of investments and realigning a portfolio to a specific target, i.e., the portion of stocks.

 Should I take out my money?